 Learn more: A Complete Beginner’s Guide to Selling on Amazon

-Another company with a long history is Target, founded the same year as Walmart (1962), in Minneapolis, Minnesota.
+Another company with a long history is Target, founded the same year as Walmart, in Minneapolis, Minnesota.

 Target describes itself as a “general merchandise retailer” and boasts that 75% of the US population lives within 10 miles of a Target retail store.
-It reported $93.6 billion in revenue in 2020, which was an overall 19.3% growth rate in sales compared to the previous year.
+Target reported $108 billion in revenue in 2022, with an overall compared sales growth rate of 12.7% compared to the previous year.

 While we consider Amazon a behemoth in the US, in China there is the Alibaba Group.
-Founded in 1999 by Jack Ma (who has seen controversy for comments against the Chinese regulatory system), its main retail subsidiaries are AliExpress, Taobao, and Tmall.
+Founded in 1999 by Jack Ma (who has seen controversy for comments against the Chinese regulatory system and has since relieved control of the Ant Group), its main retail subsidiaries are AliExpress, Taobao, and Tmall.

 Each subsidiary competes against Amazon in different ways.
 Taobao, a B2C (business to consumer) operation, for example, competes with Amazon on selling clothes, accessories, gadgets, and computer hardware at low prices.

-Alibaba is one of the biggest competitors to Amazon Web Services, with cloud computing bringing in a revenue of $2.24 billion in three months ending September 30, a 60% year-on-year rise.
-That was faster than Amazon Web Service’s and Microsoft Azure’s revenue rise, which was 29% and 48% respectively.
+Alibaba is one of the biggest competitors to Amazon Web Services, with cloud computing bringing in a revenue of $11.7 billion in 2022.

 Otto, one of Europe’s biggest ecommerce companies, was founded in 1949 in Hamburg, Germany.
 As the oldest company on this list, its products were originally ordered by mail and then telephone before the company moved into online shopping in 1995.